 The casing is made of plastic but still feels durable.
-I like that it’s a low-profile surge protector, only about an inch higher than the outlet itself.
+I like that it’s a low-profile surge protector, only about an inch higher than the outlet.

 The LiftMaster 990LM doesn’t absorb as much excess energy and isn’t as durable as the Tripp-Lite.
 That lost some points in this comparison.

-However, if you want the smallest surge protector possible or want to protect your garage door opener’s sensors, this is a good option.
+However, this is a good option if you want the smallest surge protector possible or to protect your garage door opener’s sensors.

 Skip this one: Nippon Protect-RF Surge Protector

 The least expensive option that I found was the Nippon Protect-RF, and it’s the only one that I can’t recommend.